Morgscode/Job-board-mvp/README.md

 9. In the phpMyAdmin container - update your user role to `3` and your email verified at to a `current timestamp`
 10. Explore the cms
 11. Explore the job finder site

+### LOCAL SETUP

+## Minimum Requirements

+- Node.js 16.16.0
+- NPM 7.24.2
+- MySQL 5.7

+1. From the root of the monorepo - run `npm i`
+2. Follow the environment setup instructions for the api
+3. Follow the environment setup instructions for the cms
+4. Follow the environment setup instructions for the jobfinder site
+5. From the root of the monorepo - run `npm run start`

 ## API